instituciones-abiertas/oodocument/README.md

 ## Features

-- Search and replace
+- Search and replace (with font colors and background)
-- Support file Conversion to pdf, txt and docx
+- Support file Conversion to pdf, txt, odt and docx

 ## Install